apiaryio/apiaryio.github.com/_posts/2013-02-19-New-API-Blueprint-Format-Basics.md

 	## Response 404 (application/json)
 		{ "status" : "not found" }

-Note that "New MOTD" and "Duplicate MOTD" strings in request headers are just mere identifiers of the particular `Request` section.
-Also note we usually suggest to document only regular state responses and save error states for general API Overview discussion.
+Note that "New MOTD" and "Duplicate MOTD" strings in the request headers are just identifiers of the particular `Request` section.
+Also note we usually suggest documenting only regular state responses and saving error states for the general API Overview discussion.

 ## Comments
 The last feature of New API Blueprint Format I want to discuss today are the comments.
 Simply use HTML-style comments (`<!--` and `-->`) anywhere in your blueprint document to comment out a block of blueprint or make additional notes.
-We believe this will be very useful for both newcomers and experienced users.
+We believe that this will be very useful for both newcomers and experienced users.

 ## Additional example
-If you would like to see a little bit more complex example that demonstrates additional basic features such as multiple HTTP methods on one endpoint or response headers you can find it on [GitHub](https://gist.github.com/zdne/4977305).
+If you would like to see a slightly more complex example that demonstrates the additional basic features such as multiple HTTP methods on one endpoint or response headers you can find it on [GitHub](https://gist.github.com/zdne/4977305).
 You can preview it as a [rendered document](https://gist.github.com/zdne/4977305) (benefits of Markdown) or its [raw source](https://gist.github.com/zdne/4977305/raw/0001e513f2467b8d154eef270f4a76caa1e4ada3/BasicExample.md).

 ## Coming up next
 In the next post I will be discussing intermediate features of New API Blueprint Format such as Blueprint Modules, References, User-specific tokens, Multimedia and Authentication.